Fersfield: RAF Fersfield

 RAF Fersfield was built in 1943 for use by various formations from the Royal Air Force and the United States Army Air Forces on strategic-bombing missions of Continental Europe.
 Fersfield was the departure site for the mission that led to the death of Lt.
 Joseph P. Kennedy, Jr., the brother of future U.S. President, John F. Kennedy.
 After the Second World War, RAF Fersfield was briefly used as a venue for motor racing until it reverted to agricultural use.

+Governance

+Fersfield is part of the electoral ward of Bressingham & Burston for local elections and is part of the district of South Norfolk.

+The village's national constituency is Waveney Valley which has been represented by the Green Party's Adrian Ramsay since 2024.